Praevalitana: Cities

-The first written records of any kind of settlement in southern Dalmatia refer to the Roman province of Praevalitana and the Roman city of Birsiminium, which lived in the shadow of the Illyrian town of Doclea (Duklja), a large city by the standards of that time, boasting 8-10 thousand inhabitants and named after one of the two major Illyrian tribes inhabiting these parts, the "Docleatae".
+The first written records of any kind of settlement in southern Dalmatia refer to the Roman province of Praevalitana and the Roman city of Birsiminium, which lived in the shadow of the Illyrian town of Doclea (Duklja), a large city by the standards of that time, boasting 8–10 thousand inhabitants and named after one of the two major Illyrian tribes inhabiting these parts, the "Docleatae".
 The Docleatae inhabited the fertile valley of the River Zeta, located along the vital link between the coastal and continental regions of Montenegro, which helped their swift economic rise.

 The other tribe, the "Labeates", inhabited the entire area between Lake Skadar and modern Podgorica.
-They had their main fortification, called Metheon (known today as Medun), and very developed social and military systems in place.
+They had their main fortification, called Metheon (known today as Medun), and well developed social and military systems in place.

-From the 5th century, the settling of Slavic and Avaric tribes began in this area, always coupled with destructive raids on the native tribes and settlements.
+From the 8-9th century, the settling of Slavic and Avaric tribes began in this area, always coupled with destructive raids on the native tribes and settlements.
 Doclea was not exempt from these violent raids, which would, eventually, along with natural disasters, lead to the complete obliteration of this once prosperous town.
 After the Slavic tribes settled in this area they established another settlement, which took over the role previously held by Doclea: it was named Ribnica (Podgorica).
-Native non-romanized (Albanian) population retreated in the Albanian highlands, while Acruvium (actual Kotor) on the coast survived the Slav attacks and prospered as a merchant city-state of the original romanized Illyrians until the 10th century.
+The native non-romanized population retreated into the Albanian highlands, while Acruvium (present-day Kotor) on the coast survived the Slav attacks and prospered as a merchant city-state of the original romanized Illyrians until the 10th century.
 Other cities in the province included Anderva (Nikšić) and Risinium (Risan).
+As well as Siparantum (Peja), from the 5th to 9th century also known as Pescium/Episkion (Episcopal City).

 Ecclesiastical order

 During the existence of the province, its capital city of Scodra was also the main ecclesiastical center in the region.
 Bishop of Scodra held metropolitan jurisdiction over all other bishops within the province, including those of Dioclea and Lissus.
 In 431, metropolitan Senecio of Scodra participated at the Third Ecumenical Council, in Ephesus.
 In 535, the Metropolis of Scodra and its suffragan bishops came under jurisdiction of the newly created Archbishopric of Justiniana Prima.
+Siparantum, modern-day Peja, used to be the center of an Episcopal See, indicated by its name Pescium/Episkion.
 At the beginning of the 7th century, ecclesiastical order collapsed with the fall of the province.